mazzi/mazzi.github.com/projects.md

 5. [Coverboard](https://github.com/Coverboard) - Coverage metrics analysis.
 With two main components, Simplecov-Coverboard is gem that you can add to your RoR project and send metrics to the second component, Coverboard, to display metrics in real time.
 Developed during Helpling Hackaton 2015.

+6. [The Coral Project](https://github.com/coralproject/talk) - The Coral Project improves community on news sites through open-source software.
+In particular Talk, that brings a better commenting experience.

 ### And...

 You can find more on my [Github account](https://github.com/mazzi).